jjbocek/Data-Science-Portfolio/README.md

 <img align = "left" width = "300" height = "200" src="https://github.com/jjbocek/Data-Science-Portfolio/blob/main/images/toxic%20mushroom.jpg"> **[Toxic Comment App](https://github.com/jjbocek/ToxicApp)**
 Assisted in the creation of a simple python application which identifies whether a comment is toxic.
 We performed exploratory analysis, text preprocessing techniques, and tuned classification models on comment data from the Toxic Comment Classification Challenge on Kaggle.

+Focused on using pipelines via scikit-learn to tune classification models using Naive Bayes, KNN, and Rocchio

 ## Core Skills

 ## Certificates